Rotorua New Zealand: Sulphur Smell and Geothermal Wonders

 At first glance, it might seem unlikely that anyone would choose to settle in such an apparently infertile landscape.
 But as the local guide explains, Māori tribes in Whakarewarewa village have, over centuries, ingeniously harnessed the geothermal resources — using the hot pools for bathing, cooking, and heating.

 The Māori community here has adapted to the ever-changing nature of the environment.
+Learn more about Māori culture and traditions in New Zealand.
 New hot pools emerge and old ones disappear.
 Geysers and thermal vents evolve over time.

 The guide continues with a striking example of such change — the loss of the Pink and White Terraces, once considered natural masterpieces of silica sinter.
 These stunning formations were tragically destroyed during the 1886 eruption of Mount Tarawera.